-Ms. Carattini strongly believes in the positive impact that building strong and meaningful relationships among students, parents, the community, and school staff can have in achieving success for all.
-Creating a positive learning environment where students feel safe, loved, valued, and respected is her priority.
-She believes that as educators, it’s our responsibility to design learning experiences that meet the needs of all students embracing their uniqueness, talents, and exceptionalities.
-Ms. Carattini is looking forward to a great school year at Barton where students will always come first!
+Mrs. Jager believes in building strong and meaningful relationships among students, parents, the community, and school staff and creating a positive learning environment where students feel safe, loved, valued, and respected.
+She believes that, as educators, it is our responsibility to design engaging and rigorous learning experiences that meet the needs of all students.

 Mrs. Jager earned her Bachelor’s and Master’s degrees at the University of Texas at Arlington.
 She is a lifelong learner who loves reading current research about how students learn and effective teaching practices.
 Her life motto is “hard work beats talent when talent doesn’t work hard.”
 Mrs. Jager and her husband have three kids and live in Arlington, Texas.

 Mr. Rayas is very excited to join the Barton Elementary community as an Assistant Principal.
 Mr. Rayas was born in the state of Guanajuato, Mexico.
 He relocated to Texas to pursue his studies in education and leadership in 2001.